motherjones/story-tools/README.md

 * We use GitHub for "version control," or keeping files neatly organized and easy to ctrl+Z if anything breaks.
 [Download Git](http://git-scm.com/downloads).
 Then, set up a new GitHub account for yourself and follow [this guide](https://help.github.com/articles/set-up-git/) to connect your GitHub account to your computer.

 * Finally, you need to link your account to the Mother Jones [GitHub account](https://github.com/motherjones).
-Talk to Tasneem.
+Talk to AJ.

 * [S3 Organizer](http://www.s3fox.net/), the Firefox plugin for uploading to [Amazon S3](http://www.hongkiat.com/blog/amazon-s3-the-beginners-guide/), a cloud-based file storing service, as well as access to our files on s3.
 Talk to Robert.

 * The shared Mother Jones Google Drive folder.
-Talk to Tasneem.
+Talk to AJ.

 #### Some good background